 The volume of information at our disposal is, in fact, leading to less rather than more certainty.
 We seem to live in a state of “continuous partial attention”.
 The most frequent complaint by leaders is the lack of mental space they experience.
 We simply do not have the space to be clear and focused, to listen deeply to ourselves and others in order to take adequately informed and wise decisions.

-If we are to successfully resolve the greater challenges we face today, we need more focused and creative leaders, with a clear sense of purpose and compassion for the greater whole.
+If we are to successfully resolve the greater challenges we face today, we need more focused and creative leaders, who are self-aware and able to regulate their emotions and reactions.

 Focused leaders are able to:

 - connect – to others, to the larger community, as well as to their personal values and ethics